prinnevald/project-ideas/README.md

 * yoGAN - generative adversarial network that generates classical music.
 * KPopGenerator - generative network that generates kpop music
 * Stickers for club
-* Platform to keep a track of club deadlines
+* Platform to keep a track of club deadlines.
+It is possible to make it as an ACM RPG game, where you have tasks as quests and get in-game EXP and GLD and can spend it on some in-game items or in-club perks, or upgrade your hero for some pvp.
 * Manual for hosting events
 * Manual for perfoming pentests
 * App that allows anonymous chat group for students